Skip to main content

 After uploading, verify your model is ready to deploy:

-firectl get model accounts/<ACCOUNT_ID>/models/<MODEL_NAME>
+firectl model get accounts/<ACCOUNT_ID>/models/<MODEL_NAME>

 Look for State: READY in the output.
 Once ready, you can create a deployment.